Neutron lifetime and dark decay of the neutron and hydrogen

 The axial coupling constant $g_A$ involving non-perturbative contributions is poorly determined theoretically.
 But it is well determined experimentally via measuring $\beta$-asymmetries.
 The world average $g_A= 1.2723\pm 0.0023$ reported in PDG \cite{PDG2016} then implies $\tau_n = 883.2 \pm 3.0$~s, compatible with both trap and beam within $1\sigma$.
 However, the average value obtained by last two most precise experiments \cite{Mund:2012,Brown:2017} imply higher value $g_A= 1.2764\pm 0.0013$ gives $\tau_n=878.5 \pm 1.9$~s which is consistent with $\tau_{\rm trap}$ but it is in tension with $\tau_{\rm beam}$.
 In fact, this tension between the latest results on $g_A$ measurements \cite{Mund:2012,Brown:2017} and the neutron beam lifetime $\tau_{\rm beam}$ is clearly demonstrated on Fig. 6 of Ref. \cite{Brown:2017}.
-If the forthcoming experiments on $\beta$-asymmetries will confirm these results on $g_A$, and thus increase the tension with the value of $\tau_\beta$ determined by the beam measurements, then the neutron dark decay $n\to n'X$ will become useless for understanding the neutron lifetime anomaly, and moreover, it will set upper limits on this new decay rate.

-However, the possibility of exotic neutron decay may have independent interest, also having in mind its intriguing implication for the hydrogen atom lifetime.
+If the forthcoming experiments on $\beta$-asymmetries will confirm these results on $g_A$, and thus increase the tension with the value of $\tau_\beta$ determined by the beam measurements, then the neutron dark decay $n\to n'X$ will become useless for understanding the neutron lifetime anomaly.
+In fact, a new upper limits on the $n\to n'X$ decay rate about ten times stronger than (\ref{Gamma-new}), at the level $\Gamma_{\rm new} < 10^{-30}$~GeV can be firmly established, nearly corresponding to the green curve in Fig. \ref{fig:plot}.
+However, the possibility of exotic neutron decay may have independent interest, also having in mind its intriguing implication for the hydrogen atom instability.
+In fact, as one can see from Fig. \ref{fig:plot}, this limit would imply the hydrogen atom lifetime of about $10^{22}$~yr.

 {\bf Acknowledgements}